Trac34/Selenium-Interface/README.md

 The Website class is an abstract class to build unqique objects that represent a Website

-HackerOne_Scrape is just a really good example of everything you should not do, but can possibly learn From
+HackerOne_Scrape is just a really good example of everything you should NOT do, but can possibly learn From

 CartoonScrape is just a fun little side project.
 Please be gentle to the servers if you choose to play with it.